chaoss/community/community-operations/chaosscast.md

 ## 😎 Acknowledgments

-**Georg Link** was the key person behind the idea to launch a CHAOSS Community Podcast and the first organizer.
+**Georg Link** was the key person behind the idea to launch a CHAOSS Community Podcast and the first producer.

 **Matt Broberg** was the second organizer to join the team and helped establish the podcast.